wagnergbastos/udacity-SDCNDP-Projetc1/README.md

 * When you do not recognize a lane, you can use the previous recognized lane.
 * Apply other filters to recognize shaded or changing color lanes.

 ---
 # wgbChallenge Extra Project
 ---

 The goals / steps of this project are the following:

-* Make a pipeline that finds lane lines on the road. wgbChallenge (wgb are my initials) is part of my master's degree to recognizing anxiety in drivers in simulators with eye tracking devices.
+* Make a pipeline that finds lane lines on the road: wgbChallenge (wgb are my initials) is part of my master's degree to recognizing anxiety in drivers in simulators with eye tracking devices.
   This video has a cursor (horizontal and vertical lines) that represents the driver's gaze on areas of interest (lanes and cars).
   First, I need to recognize the lanes to count how often and for how long time the driver looks at them.